jannabiforever/wordler-py/README.md

 python cli.py
 ```

-This project was built with Python 3.12.5.
+This project was built with Python 3.12.5. <br>
 I'd never checked requirements for versioning python.